HSLdevcom/jore4-jore3-importer/README.md

 Some dump files can be found in [Google Drive](https://drive.google.com/drive/folders/1oTfv8vgM7nqg9Hkg5DkSoLTsc8MUAf-s).

-### Taking a Database Dump From the Jore 4 Database
+### Taking a Database Dump from the Jore 4 Database

 When you want to take a database dump from the Jore 4 database, you can use one of these two options: